flyonspeed/OnSpeed-Gen1/README.md

  * The red led (Serial RX) switches on/off every time it recieves a serial line of data that it understands.
 Since the dynon sends data pretty fast this led may look like a flicking candle.

+ * For setting up on skyview system need to setup skyview to trasmit(TX) AHRS data to available serial port.
+Receiveing does not need to be enabled because this box does not send data back to dynon.
+Default is using 9600 baud for serial output.
+But this can be changed in source code.

 # Todo
-- Test on Dynon Skyview EFIS
+- Test on Dynon Skyview EFIS (Completed and works!)
 - Support other EFIS units.
 Like MGL, Advanced, GRT